Florida Building Contractor License

 - Florida Building Code - Building

-Florida Building Code 2017 edition is the primary source for building code compliance in Florida.
+Florida Building Code is the primary source for building code compliance in Florida.

 - Florida Building Code - Accessibility

-The Florida Accessibility Code (Florida Building Code - Accessibility 2017) outlines the code requirements for compliance with the ADA (Americans with Disabilities Act) as it relates to the construction of public buildings and structures.
-Samples of its content includes specifications on the construction of handicapped-accessible restrooms, as well as requirements of the construction of wheel chair ramps.
+The Florida Accessibility Code (outlines the code requirements for compliance with the ADA (Americans with Disabilities Act) as it relates to the construction of public buildings and structures.
+Samples of its content include specifications on the construction of handicapped-accessible restrooms, as well as requirements of the construction of wheel chair ramps.

 - Florida Building Code - Residential